Taos Area Mountain Bike Trails

 - Bernardin Lake – A beautiful 10-mile out-and-back singletrack and doubletrack ride along the Rito de la Olla, along open meadows with beautiful wildflowers.
 This is a moderate ride with pretty consistent climbing.

-- Angel Fire Bike Park
+- Angel Fire Bike Park, Angel Fire, NM

 - Angel Fire Green Belt Trails, Angel Fire, NM – xc riding trails that link up w Carson National Forest trails.

 - La Tierra Trails, Santa Fe, NM – multi-use trail network (25+ miles) on the outskirts of the city.
 Areas include the Trash Pit (Freeride Jump Park/Trails) and Dirt Jumps.
-Foothills map is found here.
+Trail map is found here.